pamlane/streamsx.documentation/docs/beamrunner/io.md

 Standard output and errors from the main thread of the application are shown in the terminal window where the runner is launched.
 The `TemperatureSample` application uses this method to display collected metrics.

-Standard output and errors in the Beam pipeline are not visible in the terminal because the pipeline is running on a distributed resource (on-premise or in IBM Cloud).
+Standard output and errors in the Beam pipeline are not visible in the terminal because the pipeline is running on a distributed resource (on premises or in IBM Cloud).
 Instead, output and errors are written to log files on the distributed system.
 You can download the log files from the Streams Console, or you can view them in the console log viewer.

 ## Local file input (`streams://`)